Yash08official/Javascript-Part-1-Basic/2_Core_Javascript/1_Hosting/README.md

 THIS IS A GLOBAL EXECUTION CONTEXT

 When this execution gets created , we also have a "Call Stack"

 In the Call stack there is a GLOBAL EXECUTION CONTEXT now whenever a function called a local execution execution context gets created for that function

 as soon as get gets executed it gets removed from stack or will be popped out and similary there are more functions comming here one by one and then they will be executed and they will be removed from the stack and at last global execution context gets executed completely

 "THIS IS HOW JAVASCRIPT EXECUTE AND JAVASCRIPT WORKS" any code you run in JS memory allocation is done and the code execution is done

 <h3>Variable Hosting in Javascript </h3>

+Variable Hosting ::->
+      Every code inside JavaScript runs in an execution context

+If I say , I have a variable

+var a ; // I ony declare it not give the value console.log(a) // I want to print the value of the variable

+So what will be the output

+As we earlier, our code is go to the execution context in it firslty the memory will be allocated variable A and the value of undefined will be assigned to it

+when code execution starts , It eecute line one bt one it will see Var a ; nothing to execute memory is already allocated and then console.log (a); It will check in the memory the values is "Undefined" and it will print the value ::-> UNDEFINED

+Able to access variable before even declaring console.log("Value is :",b); // Access variable first var b; // declaring it later

+Now , at this time
+Before declaring I am trying to access this variable
+Output is ::-> Inside JS you can do it.(Using VAR) Memory allocated to the variable Var A and code execution happens in phase 2 that means when line starts executing this varible already has a memory and it has value of undefined so it will no throw error in that case

+Now lets say you assign any value to the variable and then you have to print the variable value of this variable then output will be

+console.log("Value is :", c);
+var c = 10;
+console.log("Value is :", c);

+<h3>Function Hosting in Javascript </h3>